mailcow/mailcow-dockerized-docs/docs/post_installation/reverse-proxy/r_p-traefik2.en.md

 !!! warning "Important"
     First read [the overview](r_p.md).

-!!! warning
+!!! danger
-    This is an unsupported community contribution.
+    This is an community supported contribution.
 Feel free to provide fixes.

-# Configuring mailcow with Traefik: Complete Tutorial

 This tutorial explains how to set up mailcow with Traefik as a reverse proxy to handle HTTPS connections, domain routing, and certificate management.

 ## Prerequisites

 - Traefik v2.x installed and running
-- Domain names configured to point to your server according to [this guide](https://docs.mailcow.email/getstarted/prerequisite-dns/)
+- Domain names configured to point to your server according to [this guide](../../getstarted/prerequisite-dns.md)

 ## Overview